This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Markers”.

 d) only adenine

-Explanation: Phosphoribosyl amino-imidazole carboxylase is a component of purine biosynthesis pathway.
-The mutation for this enzyme is used in selection of SUP4 gene.
+Explanation: Phosphoribosyl amino-imidazole carboxylase is a component of the purine biosynthesis pathway.
+The mutation for this enzyme is used in the selection of SUP4 gene.

 5. Cells that have lost SUP4 gene acquire _____ pigment and are visibly distinguishable from others.

 Explanation: Cells that have lost SUP4 gene acquire red colour and this makes them visibly distinguishable from others.
 This is the basis for selection.

 6. Cells mutant in _____ gene can be selected by using 5-fluoro orotic acid, which is turned into ____ products by wild type protein.

 a) SUP4, toxic

 c) URA3, toxic

 d) URA3, non-toxic